 Alumni salaries were provided by PayScale.
 View our methodology for more details or learn more about OnlineU.

-Located in Newark, New Jersey Institute of Technology (NJIT) is comprised of six colleges and schools that collectively offer more than 125 different degree programs.
-The institution has been in continuous operation since 1881.
-The school offers an online Master of Science in Applied Science with a track in computer science.
+The New Jersey Institute of Technology (NJIT) is made up of six colleges and schools that collectively offer more than 125 different degree programs.
+The school offers an online Master of Science in Applied Science with a track in Computer Science.
 A total of 30 credits are required for the degree, along with a master’s project or master’s thesis.
 A Master of Science in Computer Science is also available as an online program.
 Students study algorithms, complex computer systems, programming, theory, and more.
 Three specializations are available with the program: Database and Database Mining, Networking, and Cybersecurity.
 Online courses at NJIT are taught through Canvas or Moodle, and in most cases, students work through lesson material asynchronously.
 There may be set deadlines for assignments or quizzes, but students have the flexibility to complete coursework on their schedule.
 Graduate students studying computer science can take advantage of many of the same resources available to traditional, on-campus students, including academic advising, tech support, and career development services.
 To apply, prospective students must have a bachelor's degree and submit an online application, transcripts from all previous institutions, GRE scores, and one letter of recommendation.
 Applications are considered on a rolling basis.
 However, students hoping to begin during a particular term should send in application materials by the corresponding deadline.

 #2 Columbia University in the City of New York